vickywane/iwd-2021/README.md

 ### Testing:

-This application is fully E2E tested using Cypress tests.
+All End-to-end(E2E) tests within this application are written using [Cypress](https://docs.cypress.io/).
+All network requests within the application are tested using [Moxios](https://www.npmjs.com/package/moxios).

 ### Contributions